ZP3: Mutations

 The Zona Pellucida (ZP) is a complex matrix of glycoprotein that surrounds the oocyte and plays a crucial role in the attachment of sperm during reproduction.
 Ultimately, through the facilitation of sperm binding and the initiation of the acrosome reaction, the ZP proteins are essential to reproduction and have an important impact on fertility.
 Research through the Journal of Cellular and Molecular Medicine conducted experiments to determine the mechanisms surrounding possible mutations to the ZP gene and how they would impact fertility.
 By performing whole-exome sequencing they isolated a genome that had a mutation in the ZP3 and the ZP1 genes.
 They then transfected these genes into HeLa cell cultures and ran a variety of tests to isolate the consequences of these mutations.
 The authors wrote this regarding their results:

 “The results indicate that the mutations are involved in the reduced secretion of ZP1 and ZP3 and leading to connection failure of the ZP filaments in vitro.
-The data suggest a potential that the mutations may be involved in the lacking ZP phenotype, which need to be further investigated in vivo.”
-(Cao, Qiqi, et al.)
+The data suggest a potential that the mutations may be involved in the lacking ZP phenotype, which need to be further investigated in vivo.

 It is clear that the ZP proteins are crucial to expressing a correct ZP phenotype in humans, in which all of the ZP proteins 1-4 are properly functioning.
 Without this interface of proper protein function, sperm binding is inhibited, and fertility is compromised.